 To get the background information you need to write this profile, choose the student scientist you relate to the most.
 That student might share your background or have a similar hobby or maybe lives in the same state.
-Click on their booth and open their profile card to answer the following questions.
 Before you begin, write down the student scientist's name, grade, state and project title.

-Student Scientist's Name, Grade, State:

-Project title:

-1. What inspired or motivated the student scientist to pursue their research project?
-Explain.

-2. What did you learn about their passions or interests outside their core research area?
+Student Scientist's Name, Grade, State: Project title: 2.
+What did you learn about their passions or interests outside their core research area?
 3. Do they name a mentor or important person who helped them?
-If a mentor is not mentioned on their profile card, open their project board and view their acknowledgments to see who helped them.
-List who helped them.
+If a mentor is not mentioned, think about who you might have asked for help if doing a project on this topic.
+What field do they work in and what kind of background do they have?
 4. What highlights and challenges did they face while completing their research, and how did they overcome those challenges?
 If they don't mention one, can you imagine a challenge they could have faced?
 5. You're in luck!
 You've been granted a live interview with the student scientist you're profiling.
 Given the background information you've gathered, what additional questions would you ask?
-If it's October 20, 2020, from 2:00 p.m. to 4:00 p.m.
-EST, the Broadcom MASTER student scientists are available to answer questions in the live text chat.
-Type your questions into your interviewee's booth chat!